 - 1/2 cup solid shortening I use half butter flavor and half regular flavor shortening

 - 1/4 cup + a tablespoon or more of additional water

-- Make filling: Peel, core and slice apples.
+Make filling: Peel, core and slice apples.
 Set in large bowl.
-Mix in 3/4 cup sugar, dash of salt, 3-4 tablespoons flour, and lemon juice.
+Mix in 3/4 cup sugar, dash of salt, and 3 tablespoons flour.
 Set mixture aside.

-- Place 1/2 of the apples in the pie plate.
+Place 1/2 of the apple mixture in the pie plate.
 Drizzle the prepared apples with about 1/2 cup of caramel, sprinkle with about 1/4 teaspoon sea salt.
 Repeat, ending with the caramel layer on top.
 Sprinkle top layer of caramel with additional 1/4 teaspoon sea salt.

 Place the pie pan in the oven and bake for 30 minutes, uncovered.
 I usually set a pan under the pie plate, I use a thin cookie sheet or sheet of foil under the pie plate*.

 Remove from oven and top with streusel topping and bake uncovered for an additional 40 minutes.
 Do not pat down streusel topping, it will settle as it bakes.
 If the pie gets too browned on top, loosely tent with foil.

 Let cool for about 15 minutes and melt remaining 1/3 cup of caramel.

 Drizzle over top of pie and sprinkle lightly with sea salt.
 Let cool for at least 3 hours, then cut and enjoy.

 - Some apples give off more juice than others, therefore producing more juice in the finished product.
 The flour helps thicken the filling, but sometimes, letting the fruit macerate (combine with the sugar, which helps the fruit to release juice) and draining before baking helps, the recipe instructions include a step to incorporate draining off juices and adding back a bit of flour and sugar to compensate for ingredients lost when draining off.